connorpmullins/RNAuthBoilerplate/README.md

 - ESLint & Prettier to enforce & standardize styling across the codebase
 - Husky to lint as a pre-commit step
 - Github Actions to run tests and compile typescript

+# How to Use

+1. Follow the [`Getting Started`](https://rnfirebase.io/) steps for React Native firebase WITH THE FOLLOWING CHANGES

+- Replace the GoogleService-Info files in the boilerplate with the ones you generate during the Firebase setup steps
+- Don't worry about adding the requested in-line code changes, as they're already in the code here :thumbs-up:
+  - If you want to still go check out the files they talk about in the setup docs, it might not be a bad idea

+2. Ensure you have enabled the type of authentication you want to use in your Firebase Console / App

+3. In the `SignIn` screen, import the authorization component that matches the authentication method you want to use.

+4. Profit

 # Design Considerations